Self-hosted Supabase - Auto Expiring Session After X Minutes

 • By default, an authenticated user of Supabase Javascript Client will stay logged in indefinitely regardless of the JWT expiry time and browser closing/reopening.

 • This guide will show you how to implement auto-expiring sessions, a.k.a.
-Time-boxed sessions in https://supabase.com/docs/guides/auth/sessions (opens in a new tab): e.g. after closing the browser tab for X mins, the browser will automatically destroy the token without auto refresh, hence terminating the session.
+Time-boxed sessions in https://supabase.com/docs/guides/auth/sessions: e.g. after closing the browser tab for X mins, the browser will automatically destroy the token without auto refresh, hence terminating the session.

 • You can use time-boxed sessions easily with the hosted Supabase; however, it requires some manual work for self-hosted Supabase.

-When building webapps with Supabase, it is almost effortless to integrate the authentication system using the official Javascript client library (opens in a new tab).
-It provides simple Auth APIs (opens in a new tab) to authenticate users with the most common methods, such as email-password authentication, social login, and custom Single Sign-On (SSO) via SAML.
+When building webapps with Supabase, it is almost effortless to integrate the authentication system using the official Javascript client library.
+It provides simple Auth APIs to authenticate users with the most common methods, such as email-password authentication, social login, and custom Single Sign-On (SSO) via SAML.

 As documented, the authentication process is based on JWT token.
 When a user logs in, Supabase will return a JWT token that you can use to authenticate future requests.
 The token is stored in the browser’s local storage and is sent along with every subsequent request to the server.